 In order to verify that targets are met, the responsible individuals submit quarterly reports with their portfolio of evidence to the Head of Department who checks it and submits it to the Manager Governance & Compliance.
 It is checked and a quarterly assessment is carried out.
 Formal assessment is only done in the second and fourth quarter.
-Individual PMS has moved to Corporate Services.
+The mid-year assessment for 2022/23 (Q2) will be carried out at the end of March 2023.